sporniket/workstation-cm/README.md

 ## 1. What is **workstation-cm**, and when to use it ?
 **workstation-cm** is a Packer script that create an automated workstation based on Ubuntu taylored to my needs.

+### What's new in v0.9.0

+* upgraded to ubuntu 18.04.4
+* fixed #32 : preinstall cntlm
+* fixed #33 : augment the number of watchers (for live-reload when developping html -angular, react,...- applications)
+* fixed #34 : preinstall eclipse plugins YAML editor and DBeaver
+* fixed #35 : upgraded Eclipse to 2020-03

 ### What's new in v0.8.0

 * fixed #28 : Preinstall GnuPG2